 Well, I have a little modest raised ranch bungalow and my bathroom is small.
 Room to do your business, brush your teeth and have a bath.
-That's it.

 Years ago I stenciled the ceiling and walls and I hand painted the floor.
 It was pretty enough at the time but no longer reflected me nor my tastes.
 I wanted elegant, not whimsical.
 My head was swimming with bathroom painting ideas.

 Being an artist with decorative painting skills, I knew I'd get my own bathroom painting ideas soon enough.
 In the meantime I had to prepare the room.